alexmerelus/IAM-Cloud-Project/README.md

 - Keeping the numbers in DynamoDB allows me to save the progress over time.

 😑😑😑  **Pivoting**:
 This felt like a great idea at the time but the way JSON and DynamoDB's number data type is setup, they dont recognize decimal types the same and it led to a serialization error when trying to convert a decimal directly to JSON.
-Basically like trying to fit a square peg into a round hole.
-A decimal object, straight from the database to JSON format wasnt possible.
+A decimal object, straight from the database to JSON format isnt possible.

-Alternate options,
+🕹️ In an attempt to fully understand the issue myself, here's the best way to explain whats happeneing:

+Imagine playing a video game where you collect coins.
+In this game, the coins you collect can be regular whole numbers like 1, 2, 3, but sometimes, they have decimal values, like 1.5 or 2.75.
+The game system stores these coin values very precisely so that every player gets the exact amount they earned.

+### Original Setup:

+1. **The Game (DynamoDB)**: You're collecting coins, and the game keeps track.
+2. **Sharing (Lambda)**: You want to tell your friends how many coins you have.
+3. **Social Media (JSON)**: The place where you share your score.

+### The Desired Outcome:

+You want to share "I have 2.75 coins!" without any errors.

+### The Problem:

+Now, you want to share your coin score on social media.
+But there's a glitch!
+The social media platform can't understand these precise coin values.
+If you try to post "I have 2.75 coins!", the platform gets confused and shows an error.

+### What's Actually Happening?

+This problem is like what happens between DynamoDB (the database service by AWS) and the JSON format (a way to represent data).
+DynamoDB is like the game; it stores numbers very precisely.
+JSON is like the social media platform; it's getting confused with super precise numbers.

+### The Fix:

+I would need a translator to convert the game's coin values into something the social media platform understands.
+This tool would make sure that when I say "I have 2.75 coins!", the platform gets it and doesn't show an error.

+This added a layer of complexity that I did not anticipate and didnt know how to address without sacrificing functionality, so ive decided to list alternate options:

 - **Option 1**: Ditch Lambda for a Python script on EC2.
 (Paying for extra services)
 - **Option 2**: Pair up API Gateway and DynamoDB SDK.
 Get API Gateway to act as the mediator, transforming the Decimal before the JSON sees it.
 (Too Complex)
 - **Option 4**: Move the counter to the front-end with JavaScript.
 (Not my expertise)
 - **Option 5**: Create a different feature altogether that still uses Lambda and DynamoDB...

-I chose option 5 and its currently in the works.
+## Project Votes 🗳️
+In the end, I chose option 5 because I was sacrificing simplicity for 'wow' factor when i ultimately want to demonstrate function.
+So I'm currently working on a feature ive called "Project Votes", a system that adds an interactive element to the portfolio, allowing visitors to simply vote as a way to engage with the website as more projects get added.
+It's currently in the works.
 Stay tuned. 👨‍💻

 ...